Guevara-chan/HextechEye/README.md

 # ⋮Compatibility⋮
 __HextechEye__  was best tested with _Chrome 70_ and [Electron](https://electronjs.org/), which is used to develop it.
-Support for _Edge_ and _Mozilla Firefox_ is mostly established, except for some UI disambiguation.
+Support for _Mozilla Firefox_ is mostly established, except for some UI disambiguation and [fixes](http://kb.mozillazine.org/Granting_JavaScript_access_to_the_clipboard) required to enable 'paste'.
-Read [this](http://kb.mozillazine.org/Granting_JavaScript_access_to_the_clipboard) if you want to enable 'paste' button in a world, where *Mozilla Foundation* still exists.
+_Edge_ is generally broken beyond any hopes.

 # ⋮Brief sampling of nowadays meta⋮
 ![image](https://user-images.githubusercontent.com/8768470/49169430-c8651f80-f34a-11e8-932b-bf36f0af7c4a.png)